 Or that Christopher Eccleston can retain his brand of intensity even when sat on a Gaetano Pesce La Mama chair.

 But I do want to answer a question about why I am only focussing on the 1963 – 89 series.
 It’s simply because this is the era that I grew up with.
 My blog posts about Doctor Who, Blake’s 7 and various other shows from the past are as much about that formative part of my life, and how those memories have stuck with me, in many cases evolving into something new.
 Perhaps my drunken 18th birthday was a watershed moment.
+It fell on the day of the transmission of the 1996 Doctor Who TV movie, and was a miserable watch.
 From thereon in I watched Doctor Who as an adult.
 My goodness, adult viewpoints are so dull.

 I have to confess that ‘chairspotting’ is now a regular pastime.
 Only yesterday I was watching this killer 1975 interview between David Bowie (in California) and Russell Harty (in London).
 It’s a wonderfully tense affair between schoolmaster and rock star, heightened by Bowie’s insistence that the expensive satellite link required to promote his forthcoming UK tour isn’t relinquished to international coverage of General Franco’s death.
 Perhaps some of the white powder might have had a part to play too.
 For the record, Harty sits on a 1960 Vitra Eames lobby conference chair ES108 by Charles and Ray Eames.

 Or Jon Pertwee’s far more good humoured interview with Terry Wogan in 1989.
 Wogan sits on an Artifort office chair by Geoffrey Harcourt.

 Or the fact that all those Doctor Who interviews on the BBC’s ‘Breakfast Time’ red sofa, took place on a DS-11 by De Sede.